The Poetry Summer School

 Successful applicants (over 18s only) will be informed within the week.
 Submissions of work may be emailed or posted.
 The fee for the summer school is £650 (includes lunch and snacks).

 Any queries, please contact email@example.com.

 Participants are expected to arrange their own travel.
-Budget accommodation can be arranged through the Seamus Heaney Centre, and paid for by the participant.
+Subsidised accommodation can be arranged through the Seamus Heaney Centre, and paid for by the participant.